johnwickerson/ee_modules/README.md

 # EE module dependency graph

 A dependency graph for the Imperial EE modules.

-An arrow from module A to module B means that one of the learning objectives of module A is a prerequisite for module B.
+Each module is a node in the graph, containing the module code, the module title, and its ILOs (independent learning objectives).
+An arrow from module A to module B means that one of module A's ILOs is a prerequisite for taking module B.

 ## How to view the dependency graph